-The New Cast Iron Cookbook: More Than 200 Recipes for Today's Kitchen by Adams Media shows you how to easily create delicious dishes from scratch without a nonstick pan.
+The New Cast Iron Cookbook: More Than 200 Recipes for Today's Kitchen (F+W Media, 2015) by Adams Media shows you how to easily create delicious dishes from scratch without a nonstick pan.
 Filled with hundreds of recipes meant to be cooked with the most indestructible cookware around, you can enjoy the benefits of cast iron cuisine, and your table guests will too!
-The following recipe, excerpted from Chapter 4: Soups and Stews, uses smoked turkey and New Mexico chilies to create a satisfying meal.
+The following recipe, excerpted from Chapter 11: Lamb and Game Entrées uses red wine, dijon mustard, and fresh rosemary to create a mouthwatering lamb dish.

-You can purchase this book from our store: The New Cast Iron Cookbook
+You can purchase this book from the Capper's Farmer store: The New Cast Iron Cookbook.

 Smoked Turkey Chili Recipe